 Hurstville City Council's waste collection services are carried out on Tuesdays and Fridays by SITA Environmental Solutions.
 To identify what day your rubbish is collected and your collection zone please click Waste Collection Zones (356.31kB).
-To view the current Waste Services Collection Calendar please click 2013-2014 Waste Services Calendars (2.86MB).
+To view the current Waste Services Collection Calendar please click 2014-2015 Waste & Recycling Calendar (528.03kB)

 Council provides each single dwelling in the Hurstville LGA with a 120 litre red lid bin for general household waste.
 This bin is collected on your zoned collection day.
 Please refer to the bin presentation guidelines to ensure your bin is emptied.

 Unit blocks are provided with one 240 litre red lid bin to share between four (4) units.
 These bins are collected twice weekly.
 Council's waste contractor, SITA Environmental Services, places your bins on the kerb for emptying and returns them to the bin area after collection.

 Additional red lid bins are available for single dwellings upon request to Council.
 Fees are applicable and applications must be made on the Residential Waste and Recycling Services Application Form.
 Down the application form here Residential Waste and Recycling Services Application 2014-2015 (109.58kB)

 All new residential developments must obtian the appropriate type and number of bins prior to occupation.
 New bins can be ordered by completing the Residential Waste and Recycling Application Form.
 Download the form here Residential Waste and Recycling Services Application 2014-2015 (109.58kB)

 What can go in my general waste bin?

 - Broken crockery, glassware and mirrors